Buzz at the Apiary

 natural method of propagation of honeybees.
 While

-working at the Apiary last summer, we came
+working at the Apiary last year, we came

 upon a swarm that is pictured above.